mini-pw/2020L-WB-Blog/content/post/2020-05-18-how-to-add-post.md

 # File content

-An example of post file you can find [here](https://github.com/mini-pw/2020L-WB-Blog/blob/master/content/post/2020-05-18-how-to-add-post.md).
+An example of a post file you can find [here](https://github.com/mini-pw/2020L-WB-Blog/blob/master/content/post/2020-05-18-how-to-add-post.md).

-A blog post file begin with front matter which is used to set meta data.
+A blog post file begins with a front matter which is used to set metadata.
 For example:

 ```
 ---